alec-kr/F1PyStats/CONTRIBUTING.md

 3. After submitting your pull request, please ensure that all [status checks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks) are passing.

 *While the prerequisites above must be satisfied before having your pull request reviewed, the reviewer(s) may ask you to conduct additional changes before your pull request is ultimately accepted.*

+## Additional Notes
+1. Please ensure you follow our code of conduct at all times when interacting with the repository.